-Most buses to Edinburgh, including Citylink and National Express, arrive at the Edinburgh Bus Station that is located on St Andrew Square in the city centre.
+There are many frequent and affordable bus services that travel from various main cities to Edinburgh daily.
+Most buses to Edinburgh arrive at the Edinburgh Bus Station that is located on St Andrew Square in the city centre.

 Edinburgh is well linked to the rest of Scotland and UK through an extensive road network, making access to the capital easy by car.

 Edinburgh is easily explored on foot with most key attractions within walking distance of each other.
 Attractions beyond the city centre can be reached cost effectively by public transport and again explored further by foot.